-For the proposed project, approximately \$5.2 million will be required to purchase and place approximately 88,000 cubic yards of substrate material over 57 acres of the sanctuary.
-Production and planting of hatchery-produced seed (an estimated 558 million larvae) is estimated to cost \$2.79 million.
+For the proposed project, approximately \$5.0 million will be required to purchase and place approximately 80,000 cubic yards of substrate material over 52 acres of the sanctuary.
+Production and planting of hatchery-produced seed (an estimated 554 million larvae) is estimated to cost \$2.77 million.
 The oyster seed costs are around \$5,000 per million seed planted (Oyster Restoration Partnership, July 2013).
-Purchasing and placing reef material (1,613 cubic yards per acre), 1-foot in height would cost around \$62 per cubic yard of substrate.
+Purchasing and placing reef material (1,613 cubic yards per acre), 1-foot in height would cost approximately \$62 per cubic yard of substrate.
 Monitoring is estimated for the full Tributary Plan at a cost of \$693,000 over 6 years.
 All material cost estimates are based on deploying stone; however, costs could be higher or lower depending on availability of other suitable materials such as mixed shell, oyster shell or reclaimed oyster shell.
 It is anticipated that construction will extend for three years, through 2018.
-Both MD DNR and NOAA also anticipate to complete restoration of reef habitat in waters that would provide a 6 feet navigational clearance is dependent upon available funding and the availability of suitable substrate.
-If either of these are not available in the quantities needed to complete efforts, the remaining acreage would be completed in the following year.
+Both MD DNR and NOAA also anticipate contributing funds in future years for the seeding activities.
+The timeline for USACE-Baltimore to complete restoration of reef habitat in waters that would provide a 6 feet navigational clearance is dependent upon available funding and the availability of suitable substrate.
+If either of these are not available in the quantities needed to completed efforts, the remaining acreage would be completed in the following year.
 With sufficient resources, construction would occur in 2016, 2017, and 2018; monitoring would extend through 2024.